Far-right politics: Nationalist Vanua Tako Lavo Party

 The Nationalist Vanua Tako Lavo Party was a far-right political party which advocated Fijian ethnic nationalism.
 In 2009, party leader Iliesa Duvuloco was arrested for breaching the military regime's emergency laws by distributing pamphlets calling for an uprising against the military regime.
 In January 2013, the military regime introduced regulations that essentially de-registered the party.

+Pan-national

+European Union

+The development of a pan-European identity among far-right members of the European parliament has been claimed.

+Islamic extremism

+Some Islamic extremists view Islam superior to all other ideologies and non-Muslims as inferior.
+Some Islamic extremism can be seen as far-right, and can have some social acceptance in some countries.
+Dhimmi refers to the inferior status of non-Muslims in some historic Islamic states.

 Online

 A number of far-right internet pages and forums are focused on and frequented by the far right.
 These include Stormfront and Iron March.

+Far-right internet movements gained popularity and notoriety online in 2012, and this has not stopped.
+In the United States, they gained many followers during the 2016 presidential election, the time after the election during Obama's last months in office in 2016, and in 2017.

 Stormfront

 Stormfront is the oldest and most prominent neo-Nazi website, described by the Southern Poverty Law Center and other media organizations as the "murder capital of the internet".
 In August 2017, Stormfront was taken offline for just over a month when its registrar seized its domain name due to complaints that it promoted hatred and that some of its members were linked to murder.
 The Lawyers' Committee for Civil Rights Under Law claimed credit for the action after advocating for Stormfront's web host, Network Solutions, to enforce its Terms of Service agreement which prohibits users from using its services to incite violence.